Debt collectors and bailiffs are not known for their manners – they have been known to harass people at work and threaten to throw them in jail.

 Payday loan companies

-However, they do not have the same powers as bailiffs and are more restricted in what they can do.
+However, they do not have the same powers as bailiffs, and they are more restricted in what they can do.

 There is a difference between what debt collection companies and bailiffs are allowed to do to reclaim money?
 Unlike a bailiff, debt collectors do not have the right to take anything from your property.
 They can only ask you to make a repayment; they cannot force you to do anything.

 Whether a debt collector or bailiff is appointed will largely depend on the type of debt you have outstanding.

 However, a bailiff can only be used if a debt collection company fails to recover your outstanding payments and the company you owe money to successfully takes you to court.
 The exception to this is if you fail to pay your council tax or are convicted of an offence and do not pay the fine.
-In this instance the court can hire a private bailiff to collect your debt.
+The court can hire a private bailiff to collect your debt in these cases.

-In the guides below we answer everything you need to know about what debt collectors and bailiffs can do to reclaim money that you owe:
+The guides below answer everything you need to know about what debt collectors and bailiffs can do to reclaim owed money:

 It is illegal for a debt collection company to imply that non-payment will lead to criminal proceedings; this is considered to be a form of harassment.

-If you have been told by a debt collection company that you will go to prison unless you pay this is tantamount to harassment and in breach of legislation.
+If you have been told by a debt collection company that you will go to prison unless you pay up, this is harassment and is in breach of legislation.
 You should complain to your creditor (for example the bank, building society or utility company to which you owe money).
 Alternatively, you can complain to Trading Standards.